toraaglobal/tutorial/IMG/README.md

 # How to deploy a production ready machine learning model?
-Four step to Deploy a deep learning model using docker container and flask API
+Four step to Deploy a deep learning model using docker container and flask API.
+Heroku will be used for the deployment.
 ***

 In this article, I will illustrate a 4-step  to deploy a deep learning model using  flask API and docker container.
 Waitress package manage user concurrency should wanted to use in production.